 Biography

-Hi!
-I’m Jack Pearson.
-As long as I can remember I’ve been in love with the meaning of things.
-I’ve been busy delivering music/story experiences of imagination, spirit, folklore and history full-time for thirty years now.
-I play guitar, fiddle, 5-string banjo, mandolin, dobro and an assortment of small percussion instruments including my one-and-only amplified toy box lid.
-I’m a songwriter with one foot in our American folk tradition but the other joyfully lost in the landscape of imagination.
-I weave music with stories original and traditional and perform for kids, grown-ups and family groups in the Upper Midwest and around the country.
-I work often with K-6 kids in schools both as a performer and resident artist.
-I also work closely with churches and faith-based groups helping facilitate worship or doing a concert for the kids or families.
-Summer finds me as musician-in-residence at Mount Hermon Conference Center near Santa Cruz, California, but I live way up on the upper Mississippi in Minneapolis, Minnesota.
-I make good pancakes, love to read, and wear suspenders a lot.
-I’ve been married for over thirty years to Nancy and we have two cool kids: Peter and Kari.
+Since 1979 I’ve performed full-time for kids and families in the Upper Midwest and around the country in every situation you can think of.
+I bring a music/story experience of imagination, spirit, folklore and history on guitar, fiddle, 5-string banjo and an assortment of small percussion instruments including my one-and-only amplified toy box lid.
+I’m a songwriter with one foot in our American folk tradition and the other joyfully lost in the landscape of imagination.
+I work with K-6 kids in schools both as a performer and resident artist.
+I also work closely with churches helping with worship or doing a concert for the kids or families.